 Women have not their livelihood to gain by knowledge; and that is one motive for relaxing all those efforts which are made in the education of men.
 They certainly have not; but they have happiness to gain, to which knowledge leads as probably as it does to profit; and that is a reason against mistaken indulgence.
-Besides, we conceive the labour and fatigue of accomplishments to be quite equal to the labour and fatigue of knowledge; and that it takes quite as many years to be charming, as it does to be learned.
+Besides, we conceive the labour and fatigue of accomplishments to be quite is ual to the labour and fatigue of accomplishments that it takes quite as many years to be charming, as it does to be learned.

-Another difference of the sexes is, that women are attended to, and men attend.
-All acts of courtesy and politeness originate from the one sex, and are received by the other.
-We can see no sort of reason, in this diversity of condition, for giving to women a trifling and insignificant education; but we see in it a very powerful reason for strengthening their judgment, and inspiring them with the habit of employing time usefully.
-We admit many striking differences in the situation of the two sexes, and many striking differences of understanding, proceeding from the different circumstances in which they are placed: but there is not a single difference of this kind which does not afford a new argument for making the education of women better than it is.
-They have nothing serious to do; - is that a reason why they should be brought up to do nothing but what is trifling?
-They are exposed to greater dangers; - is that a reason why their faculties are to be purposely and industriously weakened? are to form the characters of future men; - is that a cause why their own characters are to be broken and frittered down as they now are?
-In short, there is not a single trait in that diversity of circumstances, in which the two sexes are placed, that does not decidedly prove the magnitude of the error we commit in neglecting (as we do neglect) the education of women.
+Another difference of the saves is, that women are attended to, and men attend.
+All acts of courtesy and politeness originate from the one sex, and are received by the other. .
+We can see no sort of reason, from this diversity of condition, for giving to worach a triffing and insignificant education; but we see in it i very powerful reason for strengthening their judgment, and inspring them with the habit of employing time usefully.
+We admit many striking differences in the situation of the swo sexe, and many striking differences of understanding, proceeding from the different circumstances in which they are placed : but there is not a single difference of this kind which does not afford a new argument for making the education of women better than it is.
+They have nothing serious to do;---------is that a reason why shey should be brought-up to do nothing but whet is trifling ?
+They are caposed to greater dangers ;--- is that a reason why meir faculties are to be purposely and industriously weakened?
+They are to form the characters of future men ;- is that a cause why their own characters are to he broken and initiered down as they now are?
+In short, ូបុុ there there is not a single trait in that diversity of circumstances, in which the two stars are placed, that does not decidedly prove the magnitude of the error we commit in neglecting (as we do neglect) the education of women.